Teresa Lee - Our Team

 It was Daniel’s supportive primary school teachers who filled his childhood with pleasant memories and guided him on his path towards education.
 Daniel now, in turn, wants to pass the torch of teaching and learning and share the joy of education to all.
 After completing his undergraduate degree, Daniel spent 12 months volunteering with various children’s charities and primary schools before obtaining his Post Graduate Certificate in Education from Liverpool Hope University.

 After teaching at a top UK primary school, Daniel moved to Hong Kong where he taught lower primary students for over five years and became a trained IB Primary Years Programme teacher.
 As a grade-level coordinator, he had the chance to understand and focus on the importance of inquiry through play to develop a child’s emotional, cognitive, and social skills.
-Committed to continuous self-improvement, Daniel is also currently pursuing a Master of Education degree from the University of Hong Kong.
+Committed to continuous self-improvement, Daniel has recently completed his Master of Education degree from the University of Hong Kong.

 Daniel hopes to nurture his students to become life-long learners by instilling a love of learning in them early on.
 He believes that fostering inquiry-based and self-driven learning is indispensable to their becoming independent learners and encourages his students to be avid learners inside and outside of the classroom.
 Experience has taught Daniel that different learners have different needs; he strives to provide creatively responsive teaching methods and strategies to keep students engaged in order for them to reach their learning potential and become knowledgeable, balanced, and reflective individuals.